dasiths/dasiths.github.io/.github/instructions/presentations.instructions.md

 - Do not add a package.json or build step for the presentation.
 - Do not use iframes.
 - Do not add tracking or analytics scripts.
 - Do not over-animate.
-Ambient motion should be subtle and few.
-Most slides have zero custom animation.
+Ambient motion should be subtle, slow, and small in amplitude — one or two looping animations per scene, never flashy.
+Text content reveals via the `.rv`/`data-step` system, not custom animation.
 - Do not make every presentation look the same.
 Theme each one to its content.